skulkarni48/karate-demo-final/README.md

  You can run api, ui and integration as regular cucumber script using intellij or eclipse ide.

- For browser test, configurations assumes location of chrome on mac : /Applications/Google Chrome.app/Contents/MacOS/Google Chrome ,
+ For browser test, configurations assumes location of chrome

+ on mac : /Applications/Google Chrome.app/Contents/MacOS/Google Chrome

- or on windows: C:/Program Files (x86)/Google/Chrome/Application/chrome.exe.
+ on windows: C:/Program Files (x86)/Google/Chrome/Application/chrome.exe.
 If you dont have please add it.

  For more details you can refere here: https://github.com/intuit/karate/tree/master/karate-core.